Govind-Patwal/Pewlett-Hackard-Analysis/README.md

 ## Additional queries/tables

-1) We can run a query to group the canditates for the mentorship program come from, so tha the HR can see where more hiring focus needs to be put in
+1) We can run a query to group the canditates for the mentorship program according to titles.
+This will allow the HR to align their hiring focus.

+    **Script**
     ```
     SELECT count(title),
         title
     INTO mentorship_eligibility_by_titles
     FROM mentorship_eligibilty
     GROUP BY title
     ORDER BY count DESC;
     ```

     **Image 5 (below): Table - Mentorship Eligibility By Titles**

     ![Revised Mentorship Eligibility](./Resources/mentorship_eligibility_by_titles.png)

-    **To download the mentorship_eligibility_by_titles CSV file, click** [**HERE**](https://github.com/Govind-Patwal/Pewlett-Hackard-Analysis/blob/master/Data/mentorship_eligibility_by_titles.csv)
+    **Link to download the mentorship_eligibility_by_titles CSV file -** [**HERE**](https://github.com/Govind-Patwal/Pewlett-Hackard-Analysis/blob/master/Data/mentorship_eligibility_by_titles.csv)

 2. The management selected the DOB between 1952 and 1955 while making the list of retiring employees

-    What will happen if it applies the 3-year DOB criteria for the mentorship program.
-Result - the pool can be substantially increased.
+    A query can be run to see what will happen if the management applies the 3-year DOB criteria for the mentorship program.

-    Applying the criteria (DOB between 1962 to 1965) increases the number of people eligible for mentorship to **56,859** (a jump from 1.7% to 63%)

-    Below is the code
+    **Script**

     ```
         SELECT DISTINCT ON (e.emp_no)